emavap/HeatingControl/README.md

 pytest -q
 ```

-### Smart Heating Dashboard Strategy
+### Smart Heating Dashboard

-Heating Control ships with a Lovelace dashboard strategy that reads your integration configuration and automatically builds a "Smart Heating" view.
-To create it:
+Heating Control **automatically creates** a dashboard when you install the integration.
+The dashboard appears in your Home Assistant sidebar as **"Smart Heating"** (🌡️ icon) and provides instant access to your heating controls.

+#### What's Included

+The auto-generated dashboard includes:
+- **Thermostat Cards**: For every managed climate device (and the optional gas heater)
+- **Schedule Grid**: Toggle schedules on/off, see which are active
+- **Live Status**: Real-time device states and diagnostics
+- **Refresh Button**: Manually trigger coordinator updates
+- **Auto-Updates**: Reflects changes when you modify schedules or devices

+#### Finding Your Dashboard

+After installation:
+1. Look in your sidebar for **"Smart Heating"** (🌡️ icon)
+2. Click to view your heating dashboard
+3. Dashboard updates automatically as your config changes

+#### If You Deleted the Dashboard

+No problem!
+You can recreate it manually:

-1. Go to *Settings → Dashboards → Add Dashboard*.
+1. Go to *Settings → Dashboards → Add Dashboard*
+2. Choose **Strategy**
-2. Choose **Strategy**, then select **Heating Control: Smart Heating**.
+3. Select **Heating Control: Smart Heating**
-3. (Optional) Provide an `entry_id` if you have multiple Heating Control entries; otherwise the first one is used.
+4. (Optional) Provide an `entry_id` if you have multiple Heating Control entries

-The generated view includes thermostat cards for every managed climate (and the optional gas heater), live schedule/device state, and a refresh button that requests a new coordinator update.
-It updates automatically as schedules or devices change.
+The dashboard will regenerate based on your current configuration.

+### Services

+Heating Control exposes the `heating_control.set_schedule_enabled` service so automations and dashboards can enable or disable schedules programmatically.
+Provide either a `schedule_id` (preferred) or `schedule_name`, plus an optional `entry_id` when multiple integration instances exist.

 ### Example Lovelace YAML